 It was a first for William.
-Being a barkeep wasn’t the best job and it definitely wasn’t one that he would have preferred, but the big guy had given him the job.
+Being a barkeep wasn’t the best job and it definitely wasn’t one that he would have preferred, but the big guy had given him it to him.
 He had only been working the gig for about two or three hundred years.
 In his eyes, he was still new.
 His patrons would consider him ancient.
 Not that any of them knew or asked his age.
 To them, he was just a bystander.
 A simple member of the staff.
 He didn’t blame them.
 They were often reeling from a traumatic experience.
-His job was to help them get stable enough to move to the next stage.
+His job was to help them get stable enough to move on to the next stage.

-The new guy wouldn’t shut up.
-Normally William had no problem using force to quiet a customer, but this guy wasn’t causing trouble.
+The newest arrival wouldn’t shut up.
+Normally, William had no problem using force to quiet a customer, but this guy wasn’t causing trouble.
 There was actually laughter.
 A welcome change to the usual gloom.
 The guy flat-out refused to believe he was dead.
 The other patrons found him entertaining, so William just watched while wiping down a perfectly clear glass with a perfectly clean towel.
 He wasn’t really there to serve drinks.
 He just acted the part because it made the job easier for him and gave him something to do.
 There was no dirt in heaven and the glasses refilled themselves.
 This was the introduction to paradise that many people preferred, but they would learn.
 He found himself putting down the towel for the first time in decades as he watched the new guy ramble on.
 He even let the ghost of a smile cross his lips at the character before him.

 “…and that’s not the half of it.
 I was driving along near the old Barlow place when I reached down for another one and BOOM!
 I find myself here with half a pint in my hand.
 Simple brown-out.
 Can’t convince me otherwise Carl.”
 The newcomer leaned back as if he had made the most sensible explanation that could not be challenged by any logic.

-William guessed the newcomer was still drunk.
+William guessed the newcomer was still inebriated.
 It happened from time-to-time.
 The man the newcomer addressed as Carl was actually named Alvaro and had died in Argentina three days ago.
 Alvaro had slowly grown more cheerful during his interaction with the newcomer and began instigating him.

 “What makes you think we are in Sneeper’s?” the Argentinian said, his accent twisting the last word.